-- the atmospheric pressure at the ocean surface (p_a)
+- the atmospheric pressure at the ocean surface $(p_a)$

-Five different ways to provide the first six fields to the ocean are available which are controlled by namelist namsbc variables : an analytical formulation $(ln_ana = true)$, a flux formulation $(ln_flx = true)$, a bulk formulae formulation (CORE $(ln_core = true)$, CLIO $(ln_clio = true)$ or MFS 1 $(ln_mfs = true)$ bulk formulae) and a coupled formulation (exchanges with a atmospheric model via the OASIS coupler) $(ln_cpl = true)$.
-When used, the atmospheric pressure forces both ocean and ice dynamics $(ln_apr_dyn = true)$.
-The frequency at which the six or seven fields have to be updated is the nn_fsbc namelist parameter.
+Five different ways to provide the first six fields to the ocean are available which are controlled by namelist namsbc variables : an analytical formulation $(ln\ana = true)$ , a flux formulation $(ln\flx = true)$ , a bulk formulae formulation (CORE $(ln\core = true)$ , CLIO $(ln\clio = true)$ or MFS $(ln\mfs = true)$ bulk formulae) and a coupled formulation (exchanges with a atmospheric model via the OASIS coupler) $(ln\cpl = true)$ .
+When used, the atmospheric pressure forces both ocean and ice dynamics $(ln\apr\dyn = true)$ .
+The frequency at which the six or seven fields have to be updated is the nn\\fsbc namelist parameter.
 When the fields are supplied from data files (flux and bulk formulations), the input fields need not be supplied on the model grid.
-Instead a file of coordinates and weights can be supplied which maps the data from the supplied grid to the model points (so called "Interpolation on the Fly", see §7.2.2).
+Instead a file of coordinates and weights can be supplied which maps the data from the supplied grid to the model points (so called "Interpolation on the Fly", see $\S7.2.2$ ).
 If the Interpolation on the Fly option is used, input data belonging to land points (in the native grid), can be masked to avoid spurious results in proximity of the coasts as large sea-land gradients characterize most of the atmospheric variables.
 In addition, the resulting fields can be further modified using several namelist options.
-These options control the rotation of vector components supplied relative to an east-north coordinate system onto the local grid directions in the model; the addition of a surface restoring term to observed SST and/or SSS ($ln_ssr = true$); the modification of fluxes below ice-covered areas (using observed ice-cover or a sea-ice model) ($nn_ice = 0,1, 2 \text{ or } 3$); the addition of river runoffs as surface freshwater fluxes or lateral inflow ($ln_rnf = true$); the addition of a freshwater flux adjustment in order to avoid a mean sea-level drift ($nn_fwb = 0, 1 \text{ or } 2$); the transformation of the solar radiation (if provided as daily mean) into a diurnal cycle ($ln_dm2dc = true$); and a neutral drag coefficient can be read from an external wave model ($ln_cdgw = true$).
+These options control the rotation of vector components supplied relative to an east-north coordinate system onto the local grid directions in the model; the addition of a surface restoring term to observed SST and/or SSS ( $ln\ssr = true$ ); the modification of fluxes below ice-covered areas (using observed ice-cover or a sea-ice model) $(nn_i = 0, 1, 2 \text{ or } 3)$ ; the addition of river runoffs as surface freshwater fluxes or lateral inflow $(ln_rnf = true)$ ; the addition of isf melting as lateral inflow (parameterisation) ( $nn{-}isf = 2$ or 3 and $ln{isfcav} = false$ ) or as surface flux at the land-ice ocean interface ( $nn{isf} = 1$ or 4 and $ln{isfcav}$ = true); the addition of a freshwater flux adjustment in order to avoid a mean sea-level drift $(nn_fwb = 0, 1 \text{ or } 2)$ ; the transformation of the solar radiation (if provided as daily mean) into a diurnal cycle ( $ln_dm2dc = true$ ); and a neutral drag coefficient can be read from an external wave model $(ln_cdgw = true)$ .
 The latter option is possible only in case core or mfs bulk formulas are selected.

-1 Note that MFS bulk formulae compute fluxes only for the ocean component
+1. Note that MFS bulk formulae compute fluxes only for the ocean component

 In this chapter, we first discuss where the surface boundary condition appears in the model equations.
 Then we present the five ways of providing the surface boundary condition, followed by the description of the atmospheric pressure and the river runoff.
 Next the scheme for interpolation on the fly is described.
 Finally, the different options that further modify the fluxes applied to the ocean are discussed.
-One of these is modification by icebergs (see $\S7.10$), which act as drifting sources of fresh water.
+One of these is modification by icebergs (see §7.11), which act as drifting sources of fresh water.
+Another example of modification is that due to the ice shelf melting/freezing (see §7.10), which provides additional sources of fresh water.